34 Resume Tips and Brand New Kind Of Resume To Get Hired

 - Place education right after work experience.
 Unless you’re a graduate, education should always come second.

-- If you graduated over 15 years ago, skip the graduation date.
+- If you graduated over 15 years ago, skip the graduation date in resume.

 - Honors and GPA.
 You should absolutely specify if you graduated with honors.
-Meanwhile, GPA should only be mentioned if it’s more than 3.6.
+Meanwhile, GPA in resume should only be mentioned if it’s more than 3.6.

 - Advanced degree goes first.
 For instance, MA goes before BA.
 If you have university degree, remove your high school details.